You can save a lot of money on filmmaking gear by choosing what you need, not what the marketers want you to buy. So here are my tips:

 Once you start doing jobs for money – or doing shoots that cost you money – you’ve got to have gear that you can rely on to do the job.

-There are loads of imitations and copies of pro equipment like SLR rigs, matte boxes and viewfinders.
+There are loads of imitations and copies of pro equipment like SLR rigs, matte boxes, lights and viewfinders.
 But some of them are flimsy, badly made and difficult to use.
 Look for stuff that’s been reviewed or that has good feedback.
 Try it out if you can.

 6 Don’t bother with DIY

 I’m really sceptical about all these DIY cranes, stabilisers and other gear.
 You can waste hours or days on making something that either doesn’t work, or is slower and more awkward than the pro alternative.
-Saving money on kit isn’t such a great idea if your shoot takes much longer or you have to go back and reshoot.
+Saving money on kit isn’t such a great idea if your shoot takes twice as long, or you have to go back and reshoot.

 7 Hire if you can